akauppi/GroundLevel-firebase-es/README.md

 ...
 ```

-Serves the UI locally, reacting to source code changes.
+This serves the UI locally, reacting to source code changes.
 Back end is on the cloud.

 Try it out at [http://localhost:3000](http://localhost:3000).
 Sign in.

 The code is served by [Vite](https://github.com/vuejs/vite) (GitHub).
 It renders changes to your sources on-the-fly (this is called Hot Module Replacement), speeding up development and experimentation.
 It's great!

 Try making some changes and see that they are reflected in the browser.

+## Development workflow

+The above command started an "online" development workflow.
+You can also start it with `npm run dev:online`.
+In it, changes to the front-end are reflected in the browser but back-end features (database, Cloud Functions) are run online.

+The "online" workflow is recommended when you are working with the UI code, but the full story is a bit longer.
+Next, we'll look into the "local" workflow.

+>Note: Firebase is pushing for use of the local emulator.
+It is likely we'll change that workflow to be the default one, during 2020.

 ### `dev:local`